pachterlab/kb_docs/docs/source/index/index_generation.rst

    --include-attribute gene_biotype:lincRNA \
    genome.fasta genome.gtf

-Note that the --include-attribute and --exclude-attribute options take in a **KEY:VALUE** pair (in the above example, the entries with that have the values "protein_coding", "lncRNA", or "lincRNA" specified as the "gene_biotype" entry in the GTF file are retained).
+Note that the ``--include-attribute`` and ``--exclude-attribute`` options take in a **KEY:VALUE** pair.
+In the above example, the key is **gene_biotype** and the values are **protein_coding**, **lncRNA**, and **lincRNA**.
+The indexes will then only include transcripts whose gene_biotype attribute in the GTF file matches one of the specified values.

 The D-list
 ----------

-The D-list enables a "background filter" to be established in the index to ensure that reads originating from outside the indexed targets are filtered out (i.e. do not get mapped to a target sequence). **By default**, if unspecified, the ``--d-list`` in ``kb ref`` is set to the genome FASTA (i.e. ``--d-list=genome.fasta``).
-This helps preventing sequences originating from parts of the genome outside the indexed transcriptome from being mapped to the indexed transcriptome.
-However, one can specify a different D-list by using the ``--d-list`` option or one can disable the D-list altogether by setting ``--d-list=None``.

-Note: Although the D-list algorithm only puts certain *k*-mers (called distinguishing flanking k-mers, or DFKs) into the "filter", one can also specify a custom set of k-mers to be in the D-list, by using an empty sequence header in the file supplied to the --d-list option.
-In the following example, since the header is absent, all k-mers in the sequence will be D-listed (if a header were present, only DFKs would be D-listed).
+The D-list provides a mechanism for *background filtering* during index construction.
+It ensures that reads originating from outside the indexed target sequences are removed rather than incorrectly assigned to a target.

+If ``--d-list`` is not specified, ``kb ref`` defaults to the input genome FASTA
+(equivalent to ``--d-list=genome.fasta``).
+This prevents reads derived from unindexed regions of the genome from being assigned to transcript targets.
+Users may provide a custom D-list using ``--d-list <file>`` or disable background filtering entirely by setting ``--d-list=None``.

+By default, only **distinguishing flanking k-mers** (DFKs) are filtered.
+DFKs are k-mers that occur immediately upstream or downstream of a transcript boundary.
+Reads aligning to DFKs are likely to extend beyond the transcript itself, and therefore represent signal originating from outside the intended target space.

+To filter *all* k-mers from a sequence rather than only the flanking ones, provide the sequence in the D-list FASTA file **without a header**.
+In this case, the entire sequence is treated as background and all of its k-mers are excluded.
+If a header is present, only DFKs will be filtered.

 .. code-block:: text